PowerSyncPro/MigrationAgent/README.md

 # PSP-Replace-WebConfig.ps1

-This will replace the IIS web.config file with the rewrite rules to prevent /agent/ from being accessible on your endpoint.
+This will replace and standardise the IIS web.config file with the rewrite rules to prevent /agent/ from being accessible on your endpoint.
-This is intended for a stand alone IIS configuration dedicated for PowerSyncPro.
+This is intended for a stand alone IIS configuration dedicated for PowerSyncPro migration agent default installation.

+If you're introducing remote proxy agent or remote password agent this will revert the configuration, so this script should not be used.

 NOYTE: any other config in IIS web.config will be replaced and ignored.